-As part of the drive toward integrated care, from 1 April 2022 CCGs will no longer exist and the statutory functions and responsibilities will transfer to new organisations called Integrated Care Boards.
+As part of the drive toward integrated care, from 1 July 2022 CCGs will no longer exist and the statutory functions and responsibilities will transfer to new organisations called Integrated Care Boards (ICB).
 For our area, this organisation will be known publicly as ‘NHS Birmingham and Solihull’, and will be part of the wider ICS model which includes: ICS Health and Care Partnership, Place Partnership and Provider Collaboratives.

 There is also much happening to prepare for the integration of the West Birmingham area to move into the new Birmingham and Solihull ICS, having historically sat in the Black Country.
 NHS Birmingham and Solihull CCG and NHS Black Country and West Birmingham CCG are working together to ensure that this change is delivered as smoothly and sensitively as possible. taking account of the change that this will present to CCG staff, GP Practices and citizens.
 Both CCGs are working through detailed plans with these groups to ensure that they are fully informed and engaged throughout the process, and we would like to provide assurance that this change will not affect patient care directly, and existing pathways and services will remain as they are currently.

 The ICS has now published its Inception Framework, a document which details how the partnerships intends to achieve its ambitious vision and objectives.
 It can be viewed on the ICS website.

 Further updates on the progress will be added to this page at relevant milestones.